nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Key Definitions
 This section provides explanations of important terms that will be used in this User Guide.

-### Content

-Content refers to anything that is tracked with bookmarks.
-These include, but are not limited to, novels, blogs, reddit posts, manga and web novels.

 ### Bookmark
-A bookmark is the primary entity in MyLib and is used to track all your content for all your bookmarking tasks in MyLib.
+As a bookmarking application, MyLib naturally uses bookmarks to bookmark your content.
+While MyLib was originally intended to be used for tracking webnovels and comics, its bookmarking features are general enough that your content can basically be anything.

-A bookmark may contain:
+A bookmark in MyLib contains:
-* A title - the title of the content that is being tracked by this bookmark
+* Title - the title of the content that is being tracked by this bookmark
-* An author - the author of the content that is being tracked by this bookmark
+* Author - the author of the content that is being tracked by this bookmark
-* A progress - consists of volume, chapter and page, and is used to track your progress with the content being tracked by this bookmark.
+* Progress - consists of volume, chapter and page, and is used to track your progress with the content being tracked by this bookmark.
-* A genre - the genre your content falls under.
+* [Genre](#genre) - the genre your content falls under.
 Examples genres include your typical book genres such as Action and Fantasy.
-* A rating - to indicate how much you enjoyed the content being tracked by this bookmark
+* Rating - to indicate how much you enjoyed the content being tracked by this bookmark
-* Tag - a custom label attached to a bookmark for categorization purposes.
+* [Tags](#tags) - a custom label attached to a bookmark for categorization purposes.
 * URL - to hold the URL of the website that the content being tracked by this bookmark is hosted at.

 For a bookmark in MyLib, everything except for title and genre is optional.